kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Dynamic Colors**: Whether to use your device's dynamic colors in the app, if disabled or unavailable colors in Trail Sense will be a shade of orange.
 - **Compass Dynamic Colors**: Whether to use your device's dynamic colors in the compass (cardinal directions and certain markers on maps).
 - **Compact Mode**: Whether to use a more compact layout for the bottom bar (thinner and does not display labels).

-## Diagnostics
-If you are having issues with the app, you can view diagnostic information in Settings > Diagnostics.
-This feature runs some checks and clicking on each failed check will provide more information on how to resolve the issue and what is impacted.

 ## About
 You can find additional information about Trail Sense in Settings > About.